DarrenRM/noita-helper/data/context.md

    - Hint to find next step: Five places appear where none were before.
 But to commune with them requires an eye that sees truth.

 3. **Obtain Paha Silmä (Evil Eye)**
-   - Location: Evil Eye (-2434, -203) [See: Items → Evil Eye]
-   - Difficulty: Medium-High - Requires exploration
+   - Location: Evil Eye (-2434, -203)   - Difficulty: Medium-High - Requires exploration
    - Prerequisites: None
    - Notes: Needed to interact with fungal altars
    - Hint to find next step: With altered sight and the eye of truth, approach the marked places.
 They may respond.
    - Hint to find book: Where fungus grows in caverns, a teacher waits.
-The glyph on the altar guides the way. ([See: Books → Notes on Grand Alchemy (Book S_A)](../noita-data.md#notes-on-grand-alchemy-sun-quest-books) - "Among the great alchemical endeavors there are some that, while not equal to the Great Work, nonetheless are revered greatly for the deific potence they instill to whomsoever succeeds in harnessing their power.
+The glyph on the altar guides the way. ( - "Among the great alchemical endeavors there are some that, while not equal to the Great Work, nonetheless are revered greatly for the deific potence they instill to whomsoever succeeds in harnessing their power.
 The One I am about to discuss calls for a Seed of great promise, hidden deep within the Soil of this Earth...")

 ### Phase 2: Gathering Information from Fungal Altars

 4. **Visit Fungal Altar - Fungal Caverns**
-   - Location: Fungal Altar - Fungal Cavern (-3328, 1848) - Western edge of Coal Pits' Fungal Caverns [See: Structures → Fungal Altar - Fungal Cavern] [See: Biomes → Fungal Caverns]
-   - Difficulty: Medium - Requires exploration
+   - Location: Fungal Altar - Fungal Cavern (-3328, 1848) - Western edge of Coal Pits' Fungal Caverns   - Difficulty: Medium - Requires exploration
    - Prerequisites: Must have Tripping effect and Paha Silmä
    - Notes: While Tripping, hold Paha Silmä near altar to summon rainbow mushroom with three eyes.
-Provides **Notes on Grand Alchemy (Book S_A)** - hints about finding the Seed [See: Books → Notes on Grand Alchemy (Book S_A)]
-   - Hint to find next step: First words speak of soil's secret.
+Provides **Notes on Grand Alchemy (Book S_A)** - hints about finding the Seed   - Hint to find next step: First words speak of soil's secret.
 Four more teachers await - one floats above desert, others hide in dangerous places.
    - Hint to find book: Above the desert chasm, where brickwork stands, another altar floats.
-The teacher there speaks of awakening. ([See: Books → Notes on Grand Alchemy (Book S_B)](../noita-data.md#notes-on-grand-alchemy-sun-quest-books) - "...Bring the slumbering Seed to life by letting it soak in the rays of the Sun, on the pinnacle of past civilizations...")
+The teacher there speaks of awakening. ( - "...Bring the slumbering Seed to life by letting it soak in the rays of the Sun, on the pinnacle of past civilizations...")

 5. **Visit Fungal Altar - Desert Chasm**
-   - Location: Fungal Altar - Air (Above Desert) (5932, -4808) - Above Brickwork structure on western edge of Desert [See: Structures → Fungal Altar - Air (Above Desert)]
-   - Difficulty: Medium-High - Requires reaching sky area
+   - Location: Fungal Altar - Air (Above Desert) (5932, -4808) - Above Brickwork structure on western edge of Desert   - Difficulty: Medium-High - Requires reaching sky area
    - Prerequisites: Must have Tripping effect and Paha Silmä
-   - Notes: Provides **Notes on Grand Alchemy (Book S_B)** - hints about awakening Seed at Pyramid [See: Books → Notes on Grand Alchemy (Book S_B)]
-   - Hint to find next step: Second words speak of sun and ancient pinnacles.
+   - Notes: Provides **Notes on Grand Alchemy (Book S_B)** - hints about awakening Seed at Pyramid   - Hint to find next step: Second words speak of sun and ancient pinnacles.
 Three teachers remain - seek where power hums with machines.
    - Hint to find book: Where machines hum with power, deep within that place, a third teacher waits.
-It speaks of where sun first shone. ([See: Books → Notes on Grand Alchemy (Book S_C)](../noita-data.md#notes-on-grand-alchemy-sun-quest-books) - "...Once the Seed has been awakened, it must be brought to the place where the Sun first shone upon the Earth, to be bathed in the light of the original Sun...")
+It speaks of where sun first shone. ( - "...Once the Seed has been awakened, it must be brought to the place where the Sun first shone upon the Earth, to be bathed in the light of the original Sun...")

 6. **Visit Fungal Altar - Power Plant**
-   - Location: Fungal Altar - Power Plant (13056, 10040) - Middle of left side of Power Plant [See: Structures → Fungal Altar - Power Plant] [See: Biomes → Power Plant]
-   - Difficulty: High - Power Plant is dangerous
+   - Location: Fungal Altar - Power Plant (13056, 10040) - Middle of left side of Power Plant   - Difficulty: High - Power Plant is dangerous
    - Prerequisites: Must have Tripping effect and Paha Silmä
-   - Notes: Provides **Notes on Grand Alchemy (Book S_C)** - hints about bringing Seed to original Sun [See: Books → Notes on Grand Alchemy (Book S_C)]
-   - Hint to find next step: Third words speak of where sun first shone.
+   - Notes: Provides **Notes on Grand Alchemy (Book S_C)** - hints about bringing Seed to original Sun   - Hint to find next step: Third words speak of where sun first shone.
 Two teachers remain - one guards treasure in a vault.
    - Hint to find book: Within the vault where treasure sleeps, seek the altar.
-The teacher there speaks of where new sun rises. ([See: Books → Notes on Grand Alchemy (Book S_D)](../noita-data.md#notes-on-grand-alchemy-sun-quest-books) - "...The Seed, now imbued with the power of the original Sun, must be taken to the place where the new Sun shall rise, to be bathed in the light of the new dawn...")
+The teacher there speaks of where new sun rises. ( - "...The Seed, now imbued with the power of the original Sun, must be taken to the place where the new Sun shall rise, to be bathed in the light of the new dawn...")

 7. **Visit Fungal Altar - The Vault**
-   - Location: Fungal Altar – Vault (-1280, 10040) - Middle of bottom part of The Vault [See: Structures → Fungal Altar – Vault] [See: Biomes → The Vault]
-   - Difficulty: High - The Vault is dangerous
+   - Location: Fungal Altar – Vault (-1280, 10040) - Middle of bottom part of The Vault   - Difficulty: High - The Vault is dangerous
    - Prerequisites: Must have Tripping effect and Paha Silmä
-   - Notes: Provides **Notes on Grand Alchemy (Book S_D)** - hints about bringing Seed to new Sun location [See: Books → Notes on Grand Alchemy (Book S_D)]
-   - Hint to find next step: Fourth words speak of where new sun rises.
+   - Notes: Provides **Notes on Grand Alchemy (Book S_D)** - hints about bringing Seed to new Sun location   - Hint to find next step: Fourth words speak of where new sun rises.
 One teacher remains - where fungus grows wild and untamed.
    - Hint to find book: Where fungus grows wild and untamed, in the overgrown cavern, the final teacher waits.
-It speaks of returning to the beginning. ([See: Books → Notes on Grand Alchemy (Book S_E)](../noita-data.md#notes-on-grand-alchemy-sun-quest-books) - "...Finally, the Seed must be returned to the place where it was first found, to complete the cycle and bring forth the new Sun...")
+It speaks of returning to the beginning. ( - "...Finally, the Seed must be returned to the place where it was first found, to complete the cycle and bring forth the new Sun...")

 8. **Visit Fungal Altar - Overgrown Cavern**
-   - Location: Fungal Altar - Overgrown Cavern (15104, 1848) - Top-right corner of Overgrown Cavern [See: Structures → Fungal Altar - Overgrown Cavern] [See: Biomes → Overgrown Cavern]
-   - Difficulty: High - Overgrown Cavern is dangerous
+   - Location: Fungal Altar - Overgrown Cavern (15104, 1848) - Top-right corner of Overgrown Cavern   - Difficulty: High - Overgrown Cavern is dangerous
    - Prerequisites: Must have Tripping effect and Paha Silmä
-   - Notes: Provides **Notes on Grand Alchemy (Book S_E)** - hints about returning Seed to origin [See: Books → Notes on Grand Alchemy (Book S_E)]
-   - Hint to find next step: Fifth words complete the circle - return to beginning.
+   - Notes: Provides **Notes on Grand Alchemy (Book S_E)** - hints about returning Seed to origin   - Hint to find next step: Fifth words complete the circle - return to beginning.
 The path is known.
 Dig deep in soil where the seed of promise sleeps.

 ### Phase 3: Finding and Awakening the Seed